wslkwwww/E-commerce-Shopping-Assistant/README.en.md

 python -m ecommerce_agent.app
 ```

+On startup, the service will automatically check for and create the vector index before launching the web server.
 When you see the output `Running on http://0.0.0.0:5000` in your terminal, the backend service has started successfully.

 ### 6. Make a Query